 Programming the flash can take as long as four to five minutes, which is mostly due to the lengthy erase process inherent to the memory technology.
-Once written however, FPGA configuration can be very fast-- less than a second.
-Bitstream compression, SPI bus width, and configuration rate are factors controlled by the Xilnx tools that can affect configuration speed.
+Once written however, FPGA configuration can be very fast-less than a second.
+Bitstream compression, SPI bus width, and configuration rate are factors controlled by the Xilinx tools that can affect configuration speed.
+The Nexys A7 supports x1, x2, and x4 bus widths and data rates of up to 50 MHz for Quad-SPI programming.

-Quad-SPI programming can be done using the iMPACT tool included with ISE or the labtools version of Vivado.
+Quad-SPI programming can be done using the iMPACT tool included with ISE or the Lab Tools version of Vivado.